-You are eligible for 60 hours per year of non-medical, inhome assistance through CareLinx.
-CareLinx helps connect you with professional, pre-screened caregivers in your local area who can provide some extra help with things like preparing meals, bathing, medication reminders, and more.\ CareLinx's dedicated staff work with you to understand your in-home assistance needs, including your schedule and caregiver preferences (e.g., experience with certain chronic conditions, spoken language, etc.).
+You are eligible for 60 hours per year of non-medical, in-home assistance through CareLinx.
+CareLinx helps connect you with professional, pre-screened caregivers in your local area who can provide some extra help with things like preparing meals, bathing, medication reminders, and more.
+CareLinx's dedicated staff work with you to understand your inhome assistance needs, including your schedule and caregiver preferences (e.g., experience with certain chronic conditions, spoken language, etc.).
 Within one to two weeks, you'll be matched with caregiver candidates who best meet your needs.
-There is no coinsurance, copayment, or deductible for 60 hours per year for in-home assistance.
-Must use designated In-home Assistance vendor.